ATTENTION DEFICIT DISORDER

 Deficit Disorder or ADD, is a fairly common neurological issue that

-for years, has been recognized as a learning disability.
+for years, has been classified as a learning disability.
+If you’re

-If you’re born with it or acquire it during your lifetime, you do
+born with it or acquire it during your lifetime, you do not

-feel less troublesome.
-This is a cyclical disorder that's attended
+This is a cyclical disorder that's attended by mood

-(no matter how talented or intelligent you are), because
+self-confidence (no matter how talented or intelligent you

-you're not able to consistently demonstrate your abilities.
+are), because you're not able to consistently demonstrate

-Aside from these challenges, there are a number of positive
+from various challenges you may face, there are a great number of

 you have an iPhone, iPad or iPod this app will let you hear